 Riker Hill Fossil Site

-This is an excellent place for you dino-lover to explore to see actual dino tracks.
+This site is an excellent place for a dino-lover to explore and see actual dinosaur tracks.
 This Essex County site is one of only two known locations along the Northeastern coast where large numbers of dinosaur footprints are preserved.

 Sunshine Lane, Livingston, NJ 07039